About

 Industry Overview

-The agriculture, forestry, and fishing industry plays a vital role in our economy and our lives.
+The agriculture, forestry, and fishing industry sector plays a vital role in our economy and our lives.
 It supplies us and many other countries with a wide variety of food products and non-food products such as fibers, lumber, and nursery items.
 It contributes positively to our foreign trade balance and it remains one of the Nation's larger industries in terms of total employment.
-However, technology continues to enable us to produce more of these products with fewer workers, even in the face of stagnant prices for output, resulting in fewer farms and farmworkers.
+However, technology continues to enable us to produce more of these products with fewer workers, resulting in fewer farms and farmworkers.

-The agriculture sector of this industry is divided into two major segments, animal production and crop production.
-Animal production includes establishments that raise livestock, such as beef cattle, sheep, and hogs; dairy farms; poultry and egg farms; and animal specialty farms, such as apiaries (bee farms) and aquaculture (fish farms).
+Agricultural production is the major activity of this industry sector and it consists of two large subsectors, animal production and crop production.
+Animal production includes establishments that raise livestock, such as beef cattle, poultry, sheep, and hogs; farms that employ animals to produce products, such as dairies, egg farms, and apiaries (bee farms that produce honey); and animal specialty farms, such as horse farms and aquaculture (fish farms).
 Crop production includes the growing of grains, such as wheat, corn, and barley; field crops, such as cotton and tobacco; vegetables and melons; fruits and nuts; and horticultural specialties, such as flowers and ornamental plants.
+Of course, many farms have both crops and livestock, such as those that grow their own animal feed, or have diverse enterprises.

 Working Environment